philsinatra/IDM-T380/instructor_materials/03-git.md

 - "edits"
 - "final"
-- "wft why doesn't this work"
+- "wtf why doesn't this work"

 ^ A quick note on commit messages.
 Your messages are being used to create a log of all the commits of your project.
 The messages should be written so that they provide a clear outline of the history of your project. _(click)_ 100 messages that all read "edit content" is a terrible log. _(click)_ Writing meaningful messages is a good practice to get into early in your careers.